 Background: When the International Slurry Surfacing Association (ISSA) announced that they had created a new award in early 2020 for Preservation Performance, Mark Ishee, Ergon Asphalt & Emulsions Vice President – Pavement Preservation, immediately knew he had to nominate the Mississippi Department of Transportation (MDOT) and Vance Brothers for a micro surfacing job done in Tunica County, Mississippi, almost 15 years ago.
-We are pleased to announced that they were winners!
+We are pleased to announce that they were winners!

 In 2005, MDOT District 2 chose micro surfacing to treat 12 miles of Highway 61 in Tunica County, a multi-lane divided highway leading from the city limits of Tunica north to the DeSoto County line.
 At the time, Tunica was one of the nation’s largest gambling meccas, behind only Las Vegas and Atlantic City.
 MDOT wanted to reprofile the highway, adding a durable wearing course designed for life extension and condition-improving benefits.
 The project called for treating driving lanes only.
 Traffic counts at the time of the project were high volume, exceeding 13,000 vehicles per day.
 The existing pavement was dense graded hot mix with oxidation, light raveling, minor rutting and cracking.